MdEhsanulHaqueKanan/processor-recommendation-engine/README.md

 ---

 _**Note:** This application is hosted on Render's free tier.
 The server may spin down after 15 minutes of inactivity.
-Please allow 30-60 seconds for the app to "wake up" on your first visit._
+Please allow 3-6 mins for the app to "wake up" on your first visit._

 ## The ML Pipeline & Technical Deep Dive